 Our beautiful “Mini Me Wharf” (built by fun and generous volunteers) stands at the Wharf’s land’s end to provide an extra boost to our Wharf donations.
 It is checked daily and the donations ho directly into our Wharf Fund.

-The Wharf needs in excess of 750,000.00 dollars in piling and engineering repair.
+The Wharf needs in excess of 750,000.00 dollars in piling and other maintenance and engineering repairs.
 State generated port budget won’t suffice.
 You can help offset by donating to Pennies for Preservation Coupeville.